Harry Paton (soccer): Youth

 Paton was part of the Canada U17 team who participated in the 2015 CONCACAF U-17 Championship where Paton played 6 times.
 He would be named to Canada's provisional squad for the 2020 CONCACAF Men's Olympic Qualifying Championship in February 2020.
-Paton was set to be named to the team ahead of the re-scheduled tournament in March 2021, but Ross County opted to not release him.
+Paton was set to be named to the team ahead of the rescheduled tournament in March 2021, but Ross County opted to not release him.

 Senior

-In June 2021 Paton was named to Canada's 60-man preliminary squad for the 2021 CONCACAF Gold Cup.
-On July 1 he was named to the final 23-man squad.
-However he did not make an appearance for Canada in 2021.
+In June 2021, Paton was named to Canada's 60-man preliminary squad for the 2021 CONCACAF Gold Cup.
+On July 1, he was named to the final 23-man squad.
+Paton would join the team late due to COVID-19 protocols after a number of Ross County players and staff tested positive for the virus prior to his departure.
+He would fail to make an appearance at the tournament.

+In October 2023, Paton returned to the national team ahead of a friendly against Japan in Niigata.
+He made his debut for Canada in the match on October 13, coming on as a substitute for Samuel Piette at the 61st minute.

 Personal life

 Paton's younger brother, Ben, is also a professional soccer player.

-In Late 2021, Paton was accused of domestic abuse by his ex-partner.
-In May 2022, his trial was deferred.
-In January 2023, the charges were dropped.